roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  My secretary didn't believe me.
 She knew I had brought over a couple of the college girls time to time, so she wasn't buying the idea that I would fuck the boss's daughter on her 18th birthday.
 "Yeah, right," snapped the brunette with the nice tits, dropping the order form on my messy desk, "you wish."

  I laughed at the bitch.
 Yeah, I did wish -- and, although it was Riona's birthday, my birthday wish came true!
-Report_Story #1